 Some developers are alos seeing long wait times for production message approvals.
 This seems to be a delay on Apple's side and not an issue with any one app.

-- Text only message: a simple message highlighting subscription features or benefits
+- Text-based message: a simple message highlighting subscription features or benefits

-- Switch-plan message: suggests an alternative subscription plan that the customer could switch to, along with a short message
+- Switch-plan message: suggests an alternative subscription plan the customer could switch to, along with a short message.

 - Promotional-offer message: offers a discounted price for continuing the subscription, either at the same tier or a different tier of service, alongside a short message

-For all of the up-to-date details on implementing these in your app using RevenueCat, checkout out our Retention Messaging API documentation.
+For all of the up-to-date details on implementing these in your app using RevenueCat, check out our Retention Messaging API documentation.